-The first thing that any modular builder needs is a case.
-This is a custom 6U high 19" rack sleeve from Flightcase Warehouse in the UK.
-It has front and rear rack rails fitted with a distance of 250mm between them - which is a lot less than most 19" flightcases.
-The case is built from black astroboard with aluminium trims and costs around 60GBP.
-A 19" wide case has 10U of width to play with.
+The first thing that any modular builder needs is a case and a power supply.
+This is a 5U high 200mm deep 19" rack case from All Metal Parts fitted with a pair of their modular rack rails.
+A 19" wide case has a horizontal width of 10U .
 Most Oakley modules are 1U wide but some like the VCO are 2U.
-At the rear of the case you can see an Oakley PSU and Dizzy mounted on a 4U high blank 19" panel.
+At the rear of the case you can see an older Oakley PSU and Dizzy mounted on a blank 19" panel.

 Which modules make up a modular synthesiser?